marcwjulies/Unit-1-FinTech-Case-Study-Marc-Julies/README.md

 ### Customers

 Shufti Pro empowers businesses across industries to fulfill their regulatory obligations and eliminate fraud without adding friction to the customer experience.
+As the digital economy continues to thrive, service providers need to deliver flexible and intelligent systems to cater to the ever-changing needs.
+By verifying the identity of end-users digitally through Shufti Pro’s IDV solutions, companies are now able to prevent digital fraud while avoiding compliance costs.
 The key industries targeted are as follows:

 * Financial Services
 * Peer to Peer Economy